wanboyang/Anomaly_AR_Net_ICME_2020/README.md

 # Introduction
 This repository is for **Weakly Supervised Video Anomaly Detection via Center-Guided Discriminative Learning** (ICME 2020).
-The original paper can be found [here](https://ieeexplore.ieee.org/document/9102722).
+The original paper can be found [here](https://ieeexplore.ieee.org/document/9102722) or https://arxiv.org/abs/2104.07268.

 Please cite with the following BibTeX: